 The issuance of Schengen visas remains suspended until further notice.
 National visas (employment, family reunion as well as education and training purposes) can be processed on a case by case basis, in accordance with the directive 323.7-5040/3 of 8 June 2020 of the State Secretariat for Migration.

 According to the Swiss Federal Office for Public Health, a mandatory quarantine is imposed to individuals entering Switzerland from certain countries.
 A negative test result does not exempt you from this requirement.
-For more information please visit: New coronavirus: Mandatory quarantine for persons arriving in Switzerland
+In addition, if entering Switzerland by air, passengers must be able to show proof of a negative PCR test conducted no more than 72 hours before entry to Switzerland.
+Without a negative test result, passengers are not allowed to board the aircraft.
+For more information please visit: www.bag.admin.ch

 The Embassy urges its citizens to observe the hygiene recommendations of the WHO, practice social distancing and follow the instructions of the Jordanian government to contain the spread of the coronavirus.